stehal/mtbocal/register.md

 [Please report problems or missuse](support.md)

-You can register several races in this way.
+You can register several races in this way but there is a max limit of 25 registrations per day (for all users).
+If this limit is exceeded, try again tomorrow :persevere: